How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 How do I add manga to a Kindle without a computer?

 Use the MangaSendr web app from your phone's browser.
-Sign up, paste the manga URL, click the chapter list inside the embedded scraper, register your Kindle once, and hit Send.
+Sign up, drop a CBZ, EPUB, PDF, or folder of images into the upload area, register your Kindle once, and hit Send.
 The conversion and delivery happen on our servers.
 There's nothing to install on the phone or the Kindle.

 Why did my first delivery never arrive on my Kindle?